yokusama/NMT_Papers/README.md

 ## Recommended Papers for NMT (Neural Machine Translation)

-Some papers about NMT.
+Some papers I have read about NMT.

-I have read all the papers.
+Machine translation is a very interesting research direction!
 Hope you can fine something you need(like)!

+If you are interested in machine translation and have any questions, **please feel free to contact me!**

 ### Must Reads: